The Gay Business Association (GBA)

 - networking opportunities in a relaxed environment

-- be found by potential customers who search our membership directory
+- be found by potential customers who search our membership list

 - use of our newsletter to promote your organisation to fellow members

 - benefit from discounts offered to fellow members

 - client referrals within the group and special packages within the association